A finer reparameterisation theorem for MSO and FO queries on strings

 For MSO, the special case $\eta_1(x) = \dots = \eta_\ell(x) = \mathtt{true}$ was first stated by Bojánczyk in~\cite[Lemma~6.2]{PolyregSurvey}, with the proof of a slight variant appearing in~\cite{PolyregularGrowth}.
 This proof uses Imre Simon's factorisation forest theorem.
 Our proof of \Cref{thm:main} is mainly based on ideas from~\cite{PolyregularGrowth}, but with choices of exposition heavily inspired from~\cite{gaetanPhD}.
-The case where the $\eta_i$ are trivial has been extended to trees in~\cite[Theorem~1.3]{StructPoly} using arguably simpler tools (combinatorics of weighted automata), but we have not found a way to apply this alternative approach to derive~\Cref{thm:main}.

-For FO, even the \enquote{$\eta_i$ trivial} case has not appeared previously in the literature; it is not just a corollary of the MSO case since we need to ensure that $\psi$ is in FO.\@ But the proof scheme from~\cite{PolyregularGrowth} still applies, using an aperiodic version of factorisation forests.\footnote{This observation comes from Bojańczyk (personal communication).} Our proof of \Cref{thm:main} establishes the MSO and FO cases simultaneously.
+The case where the $\eta_i$ are trivial has been extended: \begin{itemize} \item to trees in~\cite[Thm.~1.3]{StructPoly} using arguably simpler tools (combinatorics of weighted automata), but we have not found a way to apply this alternative approach to derive~\Cref{thm:main}; \item to countable linear orders in~\cite{RabinovichWoLLIC} (see also~\cite{RabinovichICALP} on MSO set queries). \end{itemize} For FO, even the \enquote{$\eta_i$ trivial} case has not appeared previously in the literature; it is not just a corollary of the MSO case since we need to ensure that $\psi$ is in FO.\@ But the proof scheme from~\cite{PolyregularGrowth} still applies, using an aperiodic version of factorisation forests.\footnote{This observation comes from Bojańczyk (personal communication).} Our proof of \Cref{thm:main} establishes the MSO and FO cases simultaneously.

 The original motivation of~\cite[Lemma~6.2]{PolyregSurvey} was to prove a dimension minimisation theorem for string-to-string MSO interpretations~\cite[Theorem~6.1]{PolyregSurvey} (see also~\cite[Theorem~1.5]{StructPoly} for trees).
 The reduction to a result on MSO queries performed in~\cite{PolyregSurvey,StructPoly} is an elementary syntactic manipulation that also works for FO.\@ Therefore, thanks to the FO and \enquote{$\eta_i$ trivial} case of \Cref{thm:main}, dimension minimisation holds for FO interpretations: \begin{theorem} An FO interpretation that defines a string-to-string function $f$ such that $|f(w)| = O(|w|^\ell)$ can be effectively translated to an \emph{$\ell$-dimensional} FO interpretation that also defines $f$. \end{theorem}